 Comparable Economy, Stock, and Fast-Track Top Quilts

 Here is a list of comparable 20-degree down economy and stock quilts with pre-defined specs from top quilt manufacturers.
 Unlike custom-made quilts, these have a very limited set of available options, making it possible for manufacturers to make them in advance and deliver them to customers quickly.

-While its $300 price point may give pause, the Stock Enlightened Equipment Revelation 20 Quilt deserves serious consideration for backpackers seeking a quilt that is toasty warm at a minimum of weight.
-Its snaps, drawstrings, straps, and footbox zipper allow for the quilt to be used in many configurations ranging from completely unzipped blanket to full cocoon.
-Together with its effective and easy-to-use pad attachment system, the Enlightened Equipment Revelation 20 is a go-to sleeping quilt for above-freezing backpacking thanks to its stellar weight to warmth ratio.
+While its price may give pause, the Stock Enlightened Equipment Revelation 20 Quilt deserves serious consideration for backpackers seeking a quilt that is toasty warm at a minimum weight.
+Its snaps, drawstrings, straps, and footbox zipper allow for the quilt to be used in many configurations ranging from a completely unzipped blanket to a full cocoon.
+Together with its effective and easy-to-use pad attachment system, the Enlightened Equipment Revelation 20 is a go-to sleeping quilt for above-freezing backpacking thanks to its stellar weight-to-warmth ratio.

 Disclosure: Enlightened Equipment donated a quilt for this review.